grafana/mimir/docs/sources/operators-guide/architecture/components/ingester.md

 Shuffle sharding can be used to reduce the effect that multiple tenants can have on each other.

 For more information on shuffle sharding, refer to [Configuring shuffle sharding]({{< relref "../../configuring/configuring-shuffle-sharding/index.md" >}}).

+## Out-of-order samples ingestion

+Out-of-order samples are discarded by default, in the event that the observed system produces them this feature can be enabled.

+For more information on out-of-order samples ingestion, refer to [Configuring out of order samples ingestion]({{< relref "../../configuring/configuring-out-of-order-samples-ingestion.md" >}}).